 To best identify your hair type, you have to gently wash it and let it dry naturally, without any products.
 Taking a close look at your hair and the above described, you should be able to categorize it!
 Remember you can have a mix of two types of hair that are consecutive in the hair type scale (i.e 2A & 2B).

-There is no type that is better than the other.
-Even though hair types are different and unique, Feel Good Etc. Balancing Shampoo and Conditioner are suitable for all hair types because it contains only natural and essential ingredients for healthy hair care.
+There' no hair type that is better than the other.
+The key is to embrace differences that make us unique.
+All of The Hair Routine's products are suitable for all hair types because they contain natural and essential ingredients for a healthy hair care routine.
 Click here to shop!

-If you would like to get your free Hair Routine based on your hair type and situation, complete this questionnaire and we will be more than happy to do that for you!
+To get your free Hair Routine based on your hair type and situation, complete this questionnaire and receive your personalized routine and calendar.